chenxiguo0/Evolution-of-Online-Science-and-Technology-Communities/NLP_DOCUMENT.md

 This study employs Natural Language Processing (NLP) techniques to investigate discussions related to Technology, Science, and Artificial Intelligence on Reddit.
 We analyze community discourse across multiple subreddits to identify dominant topics, track sentiment trends over time, and explore thematic differences in ethical, technical, and societal discussions.
 Methods include Latent Dirichlet Allocation (LDA) for topic modeling, VADER for sentiment analysis, and rule-based text classification to generate word clouds, providing both quantitative and visual insights into the semantic structure and community focus within AI- and technology-related discussions.

-## Research Question 5: What are the dominant topics within Technology/Science/AI-related subreddits?
+## Business Question 5: What are the dominant topics and trends within fast-growing technology-related subreddits?

 As shown in the figure, the Latent Dirichlet Allocation (LDA) model identifies ten distinct topics from the corpus, each represented by its most influential keywords.
 These keywords provide an interpretable summary of the semantic focus of each discovered topic.